IceHe/lib/java/cmd/java.md

 - **Disables the mechanism that lets tools attach to the JVM.**
     - By default, this option is disabled, meaning that the attach mechanism is enabled and you can use diagnostics and troubleshooting tools such as `jcmd`, `jstack`, `jmap`, and `jinfo`.
-- Note : The tools such as `jcmd`, `jinfo`, `jmap`, and `jstack` shipped with the JDK aren’t supported when using the tools from one JDK version to troubleshoot a different JDK version.
+- Note : The tools such as `jcmd`, `jinfo`, `jmap`, and `jstack` shipped with the JDK aren't supported when using the tools from one JDK version to troubleshoot a different JDK version.

 **`-XX:ErrorFile=filename`**